LucasMorettoRodrigues/message-board/README.md

 This is a message web app.
 It was built to practice nodeJS and express.
-You can see messages by other user and, create a new message and post it.
+You can see messages by other users, create a new message and post it.
 All messages are displayed on home screen.

 ## Live